SEI-SEA-1-25/code-challenges/README.md

 # Code Challenges

-From the following codewars challenge links, choose three to complete and turn in as a deliverable!
+From the following codewars challenge links, choose **three** (or more!) to complete and turn in as a deliverable!

 They are at a variety of difficulty levels, the choice is yours!